SAIKIRANN226/Aws-DevOps-Notes/Session-01.md

 - Therefore, whole IT is communication between Clients and Servers.

 ### Operating systems
-- Windows OS ---> A bridge between User and Hardware
+- Windows OS ---> Acts like a bridge between User and Hardware
 - User instructions will turn into ---> Commands turn into ---> 0/1 ---> Hardware.
 OS will takecare of converting 0's and 1's

 ### Windows vs Linux